 Discord also allows one-on-one messaging, including screen sharing; private groups can allow up to 50 people to communicate with each other via private messaging.
 Discord also added a livestreaming option, which made it even more popular with gamers.

-However, Discord does have many issues; in particular, privacy is a big concern.
+However, Discord does have many issues.
+In particular, privacy is a big concern.
 Discord doesn’t use end-to-end encryption, which means your data and messages are theoretically susceptible to hacking attacks.

 Also, a lot of people find Discord to be a bit cluttered and hard to use when starting out; there can be many channels and servers in your sidebar, which can get overwhelming.
 Finally, Discord isn’t open source.